Orrery

 Planning a Visit

-Orrery sits in the upper tier of London's à la carte restaurant market, with pricing consistent with the ££££ range occupied by its peer set.
-Advance reservations are advisable, particularly for rooftop terrace seating during spring and summer months, and for weekend dinner service.
+Orrery sits in London's upper-tier à la carte market, with pricing consistent with the ££££ range.
+Advance reservations are essential, particularly for rooftop terrace seating during spring and summer months and for weekend dinner service.
 Lunch typically offers better availability.
 The venue is accessible from Baker Street, Bond Street, and Regent's Park Underground stations, all within a short walk along Marylebone High Street.

 Logistics at a Glance